RalucaN/Steam_reviews/README.md

 ## Data Collection and Preparation

 The data for this project consists of user reviews from Steam.
-The data was collected using public API.
-The data was stored in a file (potential DB).
+The data was collected using public API, using Python requests package.
+It is stored in a CSV file (potential DB).
 The data was cleaned, preprocessed, and feature engineered.
 Some of the steps involved in this process are:

 - Remove stopwords, punctuation, and emojis
 - Tokenize and lemmatize the text